anonymity000/TRIDENT-DCA/README.md

 # TRIDENT-CrosA
-This is an implementation of CrosA on the TRIDENT(baseline network)
+This is an implementation of DCA on the TRIDENT(baseline network)

 # Data
 1. Create a directory: **./dataset**